Sydney Wiese

-Sydney Rose Wiese (born June 16, 1995) is an American professional basketball player who is currently a free agent.
-A four-time All-Pac-12 Team point guard and third-team All American during her collegiate career with the Oregon State University Beavers, Wiese was drafted with the 11th overall pick in the 2017 WNBA Draft.
+Sydney Rose Wiese (born June 16, 1995) is an American former professional basketball player and basketball coach.
+A four-time All-Pac-12 Team point guard and third-team All American during her collegiate career with the Oregon State University Beavers, Wiese was drafted with the 11th overall pick in the 2017 WNBA draft.

 Biography

 Early years

 Sydney Wiese was born June 16, 1995, in Phoenix, Arizona.
 She attended Pinnacle High School in Phoenix.
 She was a star player at Pinnacle, playing under her father, rookie head coach Troy Wiese, during her senior year.
 During her high school career she helped lead the Pioneers to three appearances in the Arizona state high school basketball championships.

 During her senior year, Wiese averaged 18.5 points and 5.2 assists per game en route to being named the 2013 Arizona Big Schools Player of the Year.

 College career

 A point guard for the Oregon State Beavers, Wiese ended her career with school records in assists and three pointers made.
 She also holds the Pac-12 conference record for career three-pointers made, with 373.

 Wiese was named to the All-Pac-12 Team by a vote of coaches and members of the news media throughout her college career, becoming one of just 13 players in the history of the conference to be so recognized for all four seasons of their collegiate career.
 She was also one of ten semi-finalists for the 2017 Naismith Award as collegiate player of the year and was a third team member of the AP All-American Team.

 Wiese was a member of the 2015 USA Basketball team which won a gold medal at the 2015 World University Games in Gwangju, South Korea.